Hesperian Health Guides

 • Get on treatment for HIV and take it consistently.
 Be sure to give recommended medicines to the baby too.

 • Give only breast milk for the first 6 months.
-Formula, teas, and other foods or drinks can irritate the baby’s intestines (insides) and have neither the nutrition nor protections against illness that breast milk does.
+Formula, teas, and other foods or drinks can irritate the baby’s digestion.
+And they have neither the nutrition nor protections against illness that breast milk does.

 • If you have enough food to give your baby, make that the baby's main food after 12 months.
 But you can continue to breastfeed as long as the child wants to.